 As well as spending my own time this term teaching AP Literature and Composition, I’m happy to see that my article on Ernest Hemingway’s iceberg principle is being used as a resource in AP Literature classes elsewhere.

+The Captain America narrative has never changed.
 Sure, there were some slightly different nuances here and there, but for the most part, he was the same man.
 I knew who he was, I knew he was going to win at the end of the day and I knew he wasn’t going to be dead forever.
 That’s…

 In a recent Prezi presentation, Billy Cunningham cites my article on characterization in Mark Twain’s Adventures of Huckleberry Finn.

 First published in 1940, Walter van Tilburg Clark’s The Oxbow Incident is an example of a literary western novel — that is, not a mass-market work.
 Clark’s novel presented the American West and the western hero in a very different light.
 The novel focuses on the violence inherent in the history and mythology of the West.
 Clark…

 Decline and Fall

 Like the best examples of the genre [of the ‘decline of literary criticism’ polemic], [Gideon] Haigh’s glints with aphorisms, but it is also typically brief when it comes to articulating what is at stake.
 His piece informed a debate on Australian literary reviewing late in 2010, hosted by the Wheeler Centre in Melbourne.
 The participants…